autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 ```

 ## Performance
-The API has been tested on my local machine to do over 6,000 req.s at 16 ms per request.
+The API has been tested on my local machine to do over 6,000 req/s at 16 ms per request.

 ## References
 * [https://eve-industry.org/export/IndustryFormulas.pdf](https://eve-industry.org/export/IndustryFormulas.pdf)